rdkcentral/Lightning-SDK/docs/plugins/pin.md

 ### submit

 Sends a Pin code to the middleware layer for verification.
-If the code is correct, the STB is unlocked.
+If the code is correct, the STB will be unlocked.

 The `submit` method is automatically invoked when you are using the built-in **Pin** dialog.
 Use this method for sending the Pin code *only* if you are making a fully custom **Pin** dialog in your App.